Manojpatil123/handwritten-digit-recognition/README.md

-# Handwritten Digit Recognition Web Service
+# Handwritten Digit Recognition Web Service.

 This repository contains a Handwritten Digit Recognition service using a trained model on mnist dataset and a Flask-based web service, mysql database configure, deployment option of docker and Kubernetes.